Washington-University/HCPpipelines/README.md

 be excuted in the order specified, and each of these 3 parts is implemented as a separate `bash` script.

-*Pre-FreeSurfer processing*
+#### Pre-FreeSurfer processing

-In the `${HCPPIPEDIR}/Examples/Scripts` directory, you will find a shell script for running a batch of subject data through the Pre-FreeSurfer processing.
-This shell script is named:
+In the `${HCPPIPEDIR}/Examples/Scripts` directory, you will find a shell script for running a batch of subject data through the Pre-FreeSurfer part of structural preprocessing.
+This shell script is
-`PreFreeSurferPipelineBatch.sh`.
+named: `PreFreeSurferPipelineBatch.sh`.
 You should review and possibly edit that script file to run the example data through the Pre-FreeSurfer processing.